 - The ability to formulate a research proposal and plan for one’s own Master's Thesis as a continuation of a contemporary debate in political theory.

 This course offers a thorough, though far from exhaustive, overview of the depth and breadth of the discipline presented in the form of debates between thinkers and their perspectives.
 The course is adapted annually to include topical debates in the field.
 Its aim is to also help you choose and develop a topic for your Master's thesis.

-Previous debates (which may or may not return this year) were conspiracy theories, animal advocacy (rights, welfare and capabilities); justice from the perspective of socio-biology; the internet and political theory, the misfit between justice and democracy; true evil (from Robespierre to Dutroux); how to democratically constitute a 'people' without circular reasoning; 'hoes & bitches' versus 'power girls'; justice for future generations; religion, anti-religion and a-religious thought; Schmitt, Mouffe and agonism, etc.
+Previous debates (which may or may not return this year) were animal advocacy (rights, welfare and capabilities); justice from the perspective of socio-biology; cosmopolitanism; the misfit between justice and democracy; true evil (from Robespierre to Dutroux); how to democratically constitute a 'people' without circular reasoning; 'hoes & bitches' versus 'power girls'; justice for future generations; religion, anti-religion and a-religious thought; Schmitt, Mouffe and agonism, etc.

-At the end of the course, all students present a proposal for their Master thesis, on what should be the next logical step in a debate in political theory.
+At the end of the course, all students present a proposal for their Master thesis, which should take the next logical step in a debate in political theory.